MarkyMark1000/AWS_Django_MultiProject/1_SendEmailFromWebsite/README.md

 > ":django-sendemail.sendemail.4"

+Add the following environment variables:

+> DJANGO_DEBUG => False

-Add an open port of 8080 to HTTP.
+Also, add an open port of 8080 to HTTP.

 Within your public endpoint, select your container name from the combo box, eg: